 Goodpasture syndrome is defined by:

 Goodpasture’s syndrome accounts for 1-2% of cases of rapidly progressive glomerulonephritis.
 It can occur at any age but most commonly affects men aged 20 - 30 with an M:F of 3:1.
 Smoking commonly predates pulmonary hemorrhage.
 Other risk factors may include hydrocarbon exposure, infections such as influenza and HLA type.

 Patients may present with cough, dyspnea, hemoptysis, hypoxemia, anemia, fatigue, chest pain, uremia or hematuria.
 Hypertension is rare.

 Goodpasture syndrome is a type II hypersensitivity reaction with antibodies primarily directed against type IV collagen of the renal glomerular basement membrane.
 There is further cross-reactivity with the alveolar basement membrane resulting in pulmonary injury.
 This is typically characterized by rapidly progressive glomerulonephritis (RPGN) and necrotizing hemorrhagic interstitial pneumonitis respectively.

 The diagnosis is made by immunofluorescent studies of renal or lung tissue, which show a smooth wavy line of fluorescent staining along the basement membrane.

-- bilateral, coalescent airspace opacities, which in several days resolve to give reticular opacities in the same distribution
+non-specific, bilateral, coalescent airspace opacities, which resolve in several days to give reticular opacities in the same distribution

 Treatment and prognosis